Five states account for over 70 pc of India's active COVID-19 cases: Govt | Health

-The five states of Maharashtra, Chhattisgarh, Karnataka, Uttar Pradesh and Kerala cumulatively account for 70.82 percent of India's active COVID-19 cases which have breached the 11-lakh mark for the first time since the outbreak of the pandemic, the Union Health Ministry said on Saturday.
-India's total active caseload has increased to 11,08,087 and it now comprises 8.29 percent of the country's total infections.
+Five states -- Maharashtra, Chhattisgarh, Karnataka, Uttar Pradesh and Kerala -- cumulatively account for 70.82 per cent of India's active COVID-19 cases which have breached the 11-lakh mark for the first time since the outbreak of the pandemic.
+The Union Health Ministry said on Sunday that India's total active caseload has increased to 11,08,087 and it now comprises 8.29 per cent of the country's total infections.

-A net increase of 61,456 cases has been recorded in the total active caseload in a span of 24 hours.
+A net increase of 61,456 cases has been recorded in the total active caseload in a span of 24 hours, it said.

 India's daily new cases continue to rise, the ministry said as 1,52,879 new cases of coronavirus infections were registered in a span of 24 hours, the highest single-day rise so far.